12,000

 Career Details

-I hold a Visiting Professorship in the Faculty of Foreign Languages at Fuzhou University in China.
+Visiting Professor in the Faculty of Foreign Languages at Fuzhou University, China.

 Research Interests